konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

                                     )
 ```

-Based on the the dataset we infer the number of object classes the model should detect.
+Based on the dataset we infer the number of object classes the model should detect.

 ```python
 # get number of classes from dataset
 num_classes = len(trainset.classes)
 ```

 And as a last step we instantiate the dataloader.
 Pay attention to the `min_samples` with value of `512`.
 This parameter forces the training, to use at least the `min_samples` number of images for each epoch.
-This is usefull for smaller datasets, as we have it for this showcase.
+This is useful for smaller datasets, as we have it for this showcase.

 ```python tags=["remove-cell"]
 # define train and validation loader for konfuzio testing pipeline (minimal batch size and epochs)